sarahsamorodnitsky/HierarchicalSS_PanCanPanOmics/README.md

 ## Reading in and processing the data

 `load_modules.R` contains code for loading in the BIDIFAC+ modules and computing their SVDs.
 The scores that we selected based on our filtering criteria will be saved at the end.
 This script will save a file called `mod.pcs.v3.rda` which contains the selected features from the BIDIFAC+ results.
 These features are in a variable named `mod.pcs`.
-We do not provide the data in this repository simply because of its size - please email me if you'd like me to send you the data through another route.

 `MatchingClinicalAndFactorizationData.R` matches the features of the BIDIFAC+ module SVDs to TCGA clinical data.
 You will have to change all `load()` statements to reflect your directory.
 In the end, this script will save a file called `XYC_V2_WithAge_StandardizedPredictors.rda` which contains the features, the survival data, and the censored data for all the subjects.